-Brief descriptions of the Series 2015A Bonds, the Charter, the Resolutions, the Indenture and certain other documents are included in this Official Statement and the appendices hereto.
+Brief descriptions of the Series 2016 Bonds, the Charter, the Resolutions, the Indenture and certain other documents are included in this Official Statement and the appendices hereto.
 Such descriptions do not purport to be comprehensive or definitive.
 All references herein to such documents and any other documents, statutes, reports or other instruments described herein are qualified in their entirety by reference to each such document, statute, report or other instrument.
 Information contained herein has been obtained from officers, employees and records of the Department and from other sources believed to be reliable.
 The information herein is subject to change without notice, and the delivery of this Official Statement will under no circumstances create any implication that there has been no change in the affairs of the Department or the Port since the date hereof.
-This Official Statement is not to be construed as a contract or agreement between the Department or the Underwriters and the purchasers or Owners of any of the Series 2015A Bonds.
-The Department maintains a website, a Facebook page, a Twitter feed and an Instagram account, the information on which is not part of this Official Statement, has not and is not incorporated by reference herein, and should not be relied upon in deciding whether to invest in the Series 2015A Bonds.
+This Official Statement is not to be construed as a contract or agreement between the Department or the Underwriters and the purchasers or Owners of any of the Series 2016 Bonds.
+The Department maintains a website, and a presence on a variety of social media and internet platforms, the information on such platforms is not part of this Official Statement, has not and is not incorporated by reference herein, and should not be relied upon in deciding whether to invest in the Series 2016 Bonds.

-PLAN OF REFUNDING AND APPLICATION OF SERIES 2015A BOND PROCEEDS
+PLAN OF REFUNDING AND APPLICATION OF SERIES 2016 BOND PROCEEDS